-Monitor to ensure the required concentration is achieved and maintained in accordance with the treatment schedule:
+(for DDG only) Monitor to ensure the required concentration is achieved and maintained in accordance with the treatment schedule:

-Document time when the minimum required concentration (750ppm) at commodity center has been reached; this marks time zero when the actual fumigation begins2.
+Document time when the minimum required concentration (750ppmv) at commodity center has been reached; this marks time zero when the actual fumigation begins.

-Document concentration at least every 24 hrs (minimum) via electronic equipment such as Drager X-am 5000 with high range (0-2000ppm) Phosphine sensor or ATI Porta Sense with high range (0-1000ppm) Phosphine sensor or similar.
+Document concentration at least every 24 hrs (minimum) via electronic equipment such as Drager X-am 5000 with high range (0-2000ppmv) Phosphine sensor or ATI Porta Sense with high range (0-1000ppmv) Phosphine sensor or similar.

-If the concentration needs to be adjusted to assure minimum required concentration level (750ppm) is maintained, phosphine should be added accordingly via the appropriate delivery system (solid or gas formulations).
+If the concentration needs to be adjusted to assure minimum required concentration level (750ppmv) is maintained, phosphine should be added accordingly via the appropriate delivery system (solid or gas formulations).
+An official inspection record will only be issued if:

+Concentration readings throughout duration of treatment are not less than 500ppmv,

+No more than one reading is less than 750ppmv.

-• Monitor the fumigation perimeter per label and SDS standards (.3 ppm TWA and 1.0 ppm STEL) to ensure worker safety with electronic equipment such as Drager PAC7000 PH3 0-20 ppm detector or similar
+• Monitor the fumigation perimeter per label and SDS standards (.3 ppmv TWA and 1.0 ppmv STEL) to ensure worker safety with electronic equipment such as Drager PAC7000 PH3 0-20 ppm detector or similar

 • Once the desired exposure time has been achieved, don necessary Personal Protective Equipment and crack open the doors and secure appropriate netting using tape/magnets to prevent re-infestation